Civic Integration questions 2022 – for those who integrate voluntarily.

 Estimated reading time 7 minutes

-I took one or more parts of the Integration exam before January 2022, Can I finish the exam at language level A2?
+If I take one or more parts of the Integration exam before January 2023, can I finish the exam at language level A2?
 Civic Integration question 2022 number 1

 Congratulations, it was a good decision to do that!
 Never mind whether you passed or failed: you can finish your exam at level A2.
 You have got 3 years to finish it, starting from the date that you registered for the exam.